 If you get money from the Department of Social Protection that you should not have, you must repay it.
 This is the case whether the overpayment was because of:

 If a parent, spouse or civil partner falls behind with maintenance payments due under a maintenance order, you can apply to the court for an attachment of earnings order.
 If the person is in employment, their employer will deduct the maintenance amount from their wage or salary.
 If the person is self-employed, you can apply for an enforcement order.

 If the person lives abroad, you can contact the Central Authority for Maintenance Recovery.
 You will need to provide the person’s address.

 Read more in our document on Maintenance orders and agreements.

 Local authority arrears

-If you fall behind in your local authority rent, the local authority must follow detailed guidelines for dealing with arrears.
+If you fall behind in your local authority rent, you should contact the local authority to discuss the arrears.
 Some local authority rent schemes may allow for a rent reduction in cases of hardship.